Civil Air Patrol has been patrolling our nation's coastal borders since CAP's inception.

 For registered teams

-To keep up with the list of teams that have registered, go to uscyberpatriot.org, then click on the "Competition" link; then "Current Competition" and then "List of Registered Teams." (text version is best) At the us.cyberpatriot.org site, you can also find out anything you wish to know about the program, to include training materials, competition dates, competition progress, etc. Summer Cyber Camps should be another exciting program option for anyone interested in learning more.
+To keep up with the list of teams that have registered, go to uscyberpatriot.org, then click on the "Competition" link; then "List of Registered Teams." (text version is best) At the us.cyberpatriot.org site, you can also find out anything you wish to know about the program, to include training materials, competition dates, competition progress, etc. Summer Cyber Camps should be another exciting program option for anyone interested in learning more.
 Find out everything you need to know at that site.

 IMPORTANT: Need assistance with a computer?
 With internet access?
 With securing a team mentor to assist the team coach?
 The AFA CyberPatriot office can provide assistance with all of these issues!
 Contact email@example.com or call the CyberPatriot office at 877-885-5716.